-The Taxation (Companies - Economic Substance) (Jersey) Law 2019 (came into force on 1 January 2019, to comply with requirements of the EU Code of Conduct Group and for Jersey to be white-listed, as it was from 12 March 2019.
-In short, tax resident companies carrying out relevant activities (including holding company businesses) are required to have board meetings in Jersey (and are expected to have the majority in Jersey), and other adequate activity in Jersey - such as the presence of employees, expenditure or premises or assets to which they have access.
+The Taxation (Companies - Economic Substance) (Jersey) Law 2019 came into force on 1 January 2019, to comply with requirements of the EU Code of Conduct Group and for Jersey to be whitelisted, as it was from 12 March 2019.
+In short, tax-resident companies carrying out relevant activities (including holding company businesses) are required to have board meetings (they are expected to have the majority in Jersey) and other adequate activity in Jersey - such as the presence of employees, expenditure, premises or assets to which they have access.

 In Kea Investments Ltd v Watson, [2021] JRC 009, the Royal Court declined to confirm an arrêt entre mains against the interests of a judgment debtor under a Jersey discretionary trust.
-The arrêt entre mains is a customary law enforcement mechanism, most often compared to a thirdparty debt or garnishee order but with wider application, capable of arresting or attaching any intangible movable property or chose in action.
+The arrêt entre mains is a customary law enforcement mechanism, most often compared to a third-party debt or garnishee order but with wider application, capable of arresting or attaching any intangible movable property or 'chose in action'.

 The judgment debtor had been found liable to the judgment creditor for various frauds by the English High Court.
-Although an interim arrest had been granted, the Court was plainly uncomfortable with a judgment creditor enjoying the interests of the beneficiary under the trust.
-Although the decision appears to turn on the Court's exercise of discretion rather than a point of principle, it stands out against the Court's general approach to assisting victims of fraud described elsewhere in this article and a set-back for such victims of a fraudster against with access to a well-resourced trust, but into which the victim cannot trace the proceeds of the fraud for whatever reason.
+Although an interim arrest had been granted, the court was plainly uncomfortable with a judgment creditor enjoying the interests of the beneficiary under the trust.

+Although the decision appears to turn on the court's exercise of discretion rather than a point of principle, it stands out against the court's general approach to assisting victims of fraud described elsewhere in this chapter and is a setback for such victims of a fraudster with access to a well-resourced trust, into which the victim cannot trace the proceeds of the fraud for whatever reason.